averagewagon/cEDH-Decklist-Database/_includes/markdown/motd.md

-The deadline for submission to be considered for the next update is September 4th at 11:59 pm.
+All decks received before the September 4th deadline are under review, with the update coming soon.